su787910081/dubbo/dubbo-demo/README.md

 ## How To Run

-Since the generated artifacts are fat jars backed by spring boot maven plugin, they can be executed directly with '*java -jar*', and since multicast is used for service registration, a necessary system property '**-Djava.net.preferIPv4Stack=true**' is required in order to registry and discover the demo service properly.
+Since the generated artifacts are fat jars backed by spring boot maven plugin, they can be executed directly with '*java -jar*', and since multicast is used for service registration, a necessary system property '**-Djava.net.preferIPv4Stack=true**' is required in goodsOrder to registry and discover the demo service properly.

 Use '*dubbo-demo/dubbo-demo-api*' as an example, to start the provider '*dubbo-demo-api-provider*', execute the following command: